by Justine Matlock

 6. Don’t Tokenize Trans People.
 It is disrespectful and draining to constantly have to serve as the voice and ambassador of your community.
 If you look around your organization and you see only one trans person, and they have to do all the talking about trans issues, then that should be a sign that you need to step up.
 Educate yourself as best as you can.
 This way, trans people don’t constantly have to do the work of explaining our identities, safety, and concerns.
 Allow us the space in your organization to speak up, but do not assume every trans person is comfortable taking the role of “ambassador”.
 Instead, build coalitions with trans people in the greater community.
 Talking with real people is always the best option!

 The transgender community is extremely diverse.
 As such, there is no “one size fits all” strategy for being an ally!
 However, here are a few places to start being an ally to the trans people in your community.

 ⁃ Hold trainings on transgender issues and etiquette.

 ⁃ Make language in your meetings more trans-inclusive (beyond just “ladies and gentlemen,” “men and women”)

-⁃ school ID name change forms,
+⁃ school ID name and gender change forms,

 ⁃ inclusion of gender identity in non-discrimination and hate-protection policy

-⁃ LGBTQ or Multi-Cultural Resource Centers that can hold staff accountable for their actions
+⁃ LGBTQ or Multi-Cultural Resource Centers

-Talk to the trans people on your campus and in your organization to see how you can best serve them; by treating each of us with respect and dignity- as contextual human beings- and making LGBTQIA spaces (spaces originally intended for us) safe and inclusive, you can help to create a culture shift in your own communities that will hopefully carry on after you graduate.
-These attitudes of mutual respect, kindness, empathy, and a willingness to reach out and learn are important starting points upon which meaningful partnership, allyship, and friendship can be built.
+Talk to the trans people on your campus and in your organization to see how you can best serve them.
+By treating everyone with respect and dignity and working to build inclusive spaces, you can help to create a culture shift in your own communities.
+These attitudes of mutual respect, kindness, and empathy are important starting points upon which meaningful relationships can be built.